rwynn/wellington/README.md

 - [Docker](https://www.docker.io/)

-Note: this assumes your docker binary is *docker.io*
+Note: this assumes your docker binary is **docker.io**

-Build the docker image
+Build the docker image (rerun this after making any changes to your app)

     sudo docker.io build -t spring .

 Run the docker image with port mapping

-    sudo docker.io run -p 8080:8080 -i -t spring
+    sudo docker.io run -p 80:80 -i -t spring

 If everything goes well you should eventually see a message like the following in your console:

     Started Application in 14.034 seconds (JVM running for 14.538)

-You should now be able to access the application on your host system by visiting http://localhost:8080
+You should now be able to access the application on your host system by visiting http://localhost

 If you would like to save the container you created as a tar file and reuse it: